nowrd2xpln/conky/README.md

 My collection of conky config files.

 ## Getting started
 These instruction will provide information on installation and templates to drop into your home directory.
-Initially this project is targeted for using the Raspberry Pi 3 B+ to managed serial port connections.
+Initially this project is targeted for using the Raspberry Pi 3 B+ to manage serial port connections.

 ### HW/OS Environment
 Raspberry Pi 3 B+